 There’s a large flat-screen TV showing movies and TV shows as well as various ship information and a telephone which you can call from any of the many telephones dotted around the decks of the ship, by simply dialling your cabin number.

-Very minor complaints with cabin 4445 on Arvia are that, on a couple of nights with particularly rocky seas, there was an occasional repetitive creaking noise from a panel above the bed.
+Very minor complaints with cabin 4445 on Arvia are that, on a couple of nights with slightly rocky seas, there was an occasional repetitive creaking noise from a panel above the bed.

 Likewise when the sea got a bit choppy, being so low down and close to the waterline meant you could hear the waves sloshing against the side of the ship, but it was never enough to keep us awake for long.